Skip over navigation to page content

 >> or click here to open flyer

-Love Out of Bounds is our latest storytelling project.
+Love Out of Bounds has been one of our principal storytelling projects.
 An intensive year of storytelling culminated in an exhibition and storytelling performance.
 The exhibition ran throughout February 2012 at St Mungo Museum, Glasgow, with a special Saturday afternoon (4th Feb) to celebrate Supporting Stars, and with live storytelling of Loves Untold on Valentine's Day (14th Feb).

 Supporting Stars took place at 2pm on Saturday 4th February in the Function Room at St Mungo Museum in Glasgow.
 This event encouraged us to talk about the heroes and heroines of LGBT History, from those who have helped to change our world for the better, to those who have given us invaluable personal support.
 We shared stories of people, past and present, who have given support to the LGBT community and to those whose love has been deemed 'out of bounds'.
 Whose memory would you like to celebrate?